websemantics/streams_platform-extension/README.md

 * Anomaly\Streams\Platform\Entry\EntryModel
 * Anomaly\Streams\Platform\Assignment\AssignmentModel

-Feel free to add your own function etc as your find fit,
+Feel free to add your own functions to these classes etc, as your see fit,

 Enjoy